efreesen/orbit/README.md

-# orbit
+# Orbit
-Ruby web framework focused on decoupling.
+Ruby web framework focused on decoupling and simplicity.